 A user can see the Button Mappings in effect for an assigned telephone by logging on to the NBX NetSet utility with a personal password.
-The user can also use the NBX NetSet utility to access LabelMakers to create and print labels for the Access Buttons on the telephone.
+The user can also use the NBX NetSet utility to create and print labels for the Access Buttons on the telephone and set up One Touch Speed Dials.
+An administrator can define the button mappings for telephone groups and also define exceptions to the group mappings for individual telephones.